QualiSystems/FortiGate-FortiOS-Firewall-Shell-2G/README.md

 |Restore|Restores running or startup configurations from file|

 # Downloading the Shell
-The **FortiGate FortiOS Firewall Shell 2G** is available from the [Quali Community Integrations](https://community.quali.com/integrations) page.
+The **FortiGate FortiOS Firewall 2G Shell** is available from the [Quali Community Integrations](https://community.quali.com/integrations) page.

 Download the files into a temporary location on your local machine.